 I know exactly where this is headed.

-So what's going to happen is the government is going to take over all of the union legacy costs, the pensions, the health care, the uh the uh retirement pay for all of the retired auto workers.
+That what's going to happen is the government is going to take over all of the union legacy costs, the pensions, the health care, the uh, the retirement pay uh, for all of the retired auto workers and once that happens, then the deal's done and they can go do the bailout and everything is monkey-dory.

-And I said, That ain't be what's gonna happen.
+And I said that ain't be what's going to happen.

-And I the first thing out of my mouth today when the program opened, there's gonna be a bailout.
+My first thing out of my mouth today when the program opened, there's going to be a bailout.

 The federal government is going to take an ownership stake, and it's going to be significant, and the management of these companies will be more than happy for it to happen.